lenin884/trump_chat_bot_gpt/README.md

 ## Overview selected method
 The transformers approach was chosen to implement the chatbot.
-To implement the sequence to sequence task (our chat bot), a pre-trained DialoGPT-small model was selected.
+To implement the test task (our chat bot), a pre-trained DialoGPT-small model was selected.

 ## Need requirements
 Create local environment